andrebassi/runner-codes/docs/docusaurus/docs/concepts/vsock-communication.md

 :::

-## Communication Flow in LLM-Firecracker
+## Communication Flow in Runner Codes

 **Step 1:** When configuring the VM, Firecracker creates a Unix socket: